CodeYourFuture/Module-Structuring-and-Testing-Data/Sprint-1/4-stretch-explore/chrome.md

 let myName = prompt("What is your name?");

 What effect does calling the `prompt` function have?A modal appears with the "What is your name?" with an input field to enter your name.
-The input is then stored in the variable myName
+The input is then stored in the variable myName.
+When you click ok string stored in myName appears on the console and when clicked cancel it returns null
 What is the return value of `prompt`?
 My name stored in the variable myName